bwann/homelab/FAQ.md

 ### What did this cost?

 I'm not really sure.
-I wasn't keeping track of component cost when I originally built it, and I've replaced and expanded things over the years.
+I wasn't keeping track of components and hardware when I originally built it, and I've replaced and expanded things over the years.
 I'm hoping by writing docs I can jog my memory and pin down material cost.